 Yet only 39 percent of the district’s students were deemed “ready for the next level,” according to the standardized PARCC exam.
 Just 57 percent of District 207 graduates are “college ready,” according to ISBE.

 The average district 207 teacher salary is $149,586-- $110,929 in salary and $38,657 in taxpayer-funded pension savings.

 According to the Illinois Policy Institute, the average Illinois teacher saves $153,000 over their career, but will collect $2.2 million during retirement.

 District 207 serves 6,374 students in Park Ridge and Des Plaines as well as parts of Glenview, Harwood Heights, Morton Grove, Niles, Norridge and Norwood Park Township In Chicago.

 It includes three high schools-- Maine South and Maine East in Park Ridge and Maine West in Des Plaines.

 Organizations in this Story

-Des Plaines City Council • Illinois Representative Martin J. Moylan (D-55th) • Illinois State Board of Education • Illinois State Senator Laura Murphy • Journal & Topics Media Group • Maine Township High School District 207 • Maine Township High School District 207 School Board • Maine Township Regular Gop
+Des Plaines City Council • Illinois Representative Martin J. Moylan (D-55th) • Illinois State Board of Education • Illinois State Board of Elections • Illinois State Senator Laura Murphy • Journal & Topics Media Group • Maine Township High School District 207 • Maine Township High School District 207 School Board • Maine Township Regular Gop